 What If My Wife Already Took My Kids?

 Now is the time to act—you cannot wait even one day or you will put yourself at a serious disadvantage in the courts.
-If this just happened in recent days, get a father’s rights attorney who will immediately file an emergency petition for custody, visitation and a return of possession of the children.
+If this just happened in recent days, get a father’s rights attorney who will immediately file an emergency petition for custody, visitation, parenting time, and a return of possession of the children.
 Waiting weeks or months damages your chances at gaining custody because the courts will not want to upset the new schedule that kids may have become accustomed to.

 When a wife takes the kids – especially out of state – most judges view this as a refusal to work together and co-parent.
 When it comes to which parent should have primary parenting time or custody of the children, the courts in all 50-states use what is known as the “best interest of the child” standard. that is what it comes down to – what is in the best interest of the child.
 Every state uses many of the same or similar tests to determine this, and there are a lot of different tests, such as: each parents living arrangement; the health (mental and physical) of the child and of each parent; past and present involvement in the life of the child; any history of domestic violence, and one of the big ones – whether the parents can work together and cooperate to encourage a close and continuing relationship with the other parent.
 It is this factor that the judge will notice that your wife has attempted to ignore, so you must show that you are willing to facilitate a relationship and she is not.

 In many states, the process of taking kids out of state (usually called ‘removal’ or ‘relocation‘ – depending on the state) is not allowed without seeking a court order.
 When you file a Petition for Dissolution / Complaint for Divorce, what you have done is forced her to stay within a certain geographical boundary with the kids or she will have likely violated a provision within the law.
 This means that neither person should make any type of significant change to possession or ownership of large property, personal items, or even the residential location/state of the children.